the-turing-way/the-turing-way/chapters/open_science.md

 ### Why does open access matter?

 New knowledge is built by synthesizing current scholarship and then building upon it.
-If the current scholarship is behind a pay-wall, only those who can afford access can truly contribute to moving our knowledge of a subject forward.
+Research is useless if it’s not shared: even the best research is ineffectual if others aren’t able to read and build on it.
+When price barriers keep articles locked away, science cannot achieve its full potential.
 Open Access research can be read by anyone with access to the Internet meaning researchers can make use of as wide a variety of sources as possible.
 This benefits researchers who can work more effectively with a better understanding of the literature.
+It also helps avoid duplication of effort.
+No researcher (or funder) wants to waste time and money conducting a study if they know it has been attempted elsewhere.
+But, duplication of effort is all-too-possible when researchers can’t effectively communicate with one another and make results known to others in their field and beyond.

 It also benefits science by allowing ideas to be transferred more easily.
 Finally, if research is available to the widest possible pool of readers then it is more likely/easy for it to be checked and reproduced.

-### Best practice for open access

-If you are a scholar, consider submitting your work to a journal that is open access.
-Consider self-archiving by adding your journal article to your institution's open access Institutional Repository.
-And if your institution does not have an institutional repository, advocate for the creation of one.

-#### Researchers
+#### Benefits to researchers

 Better visibility and higher impact for your scholarship: Studies have shown a significant increase in citations when articles are made openly available.
 Below is a chart from a recent summary analysis that shows the Open Access citation advantage in different fields2:

-Avoiding duplication: no researcher wants to waste time and money conducting a study if they know it has been attempted elsewhere.
-But, duplication of effort is all-too-possible when researchers can’t effectively communicate with one another and make results known to others in their field and beyond.

-Research is useless if it’s not shared: even the best research is ineffectual if others aren’t able to read and build on it.
-When price barriers keep articles locked away, science cannot achieve its full potential.

 #### The public